trevor34/markdown-markup-parser/README.md

 1. Once you have a page you want, simply run `node website-maker.js` and the program will parse the markdown file into a html file

 ### Syntax:
 All commands are started with `/!` in the format `/!<command>`.
-Don't include the angle brackets when using commands
+Do not include the angle brackets when using commands
+#### Page syntax:
+These tags denote the start and end of HTML pages.
+They cannot be nested
 - `start page <page>`: Start new page
 - `end page <page>`: End page
+#### Div tag syntax:
+These tags denote the start and end of div tags.
+They can be nested and can also be named with periods (`.`) and pound signs (`#`) for classes and id's respectively.
+To name a div, just simply put a `.` or `#` in front of the name as `.class` or `#id`.
+As of right now, a div cannot have both an id and a class, or multiple classes and id's.
+If no period or pound sign is given, but the div is named, it defaults to a class.
+If the div is not named, it will be parsed as `<div>`.
+End div tags do not need to be named, but it may help with organization if you do.
+- `start div <optional: name>`: Starts div
+- `end div <optional: name>`: Ends div

 ### Command line flags
 - --help, -h: Display help message